NKevinVI/HalloweenProjects/README.md

 	CC-BY-4.0

-Using these contents for discriminating, pornographic or disinformating purposes is prohibited by the owner of this repository.
+Using these contents for _discriminating_, _pornographic_ or _disinformating_ purposes is prohibited by the owner of this repository.

 All the scenes are imagined and designed by __NKevinVI__.